amazon-archives/aws-cfn-resource-bridge/README.md

 python setup.py install
 ```

-You can also use the file to build and RPM:
+You can also use the file to build an RPM:

 ```
 python setup.py bdist_rpm